Are you trying to decide if a Japan Rail Pass is worth it? Find out in this ultimate JR Pass guide.

 As of January 2021, it is possible to purchase the JR Pass in Japan.
 However, there are two important points worth noting:

-- This is a pilot scheme which has been extended until 31 March 2021.
+- This is a pilot scheme that has been extended until 31 March 2022.
 It is not known if this period will be further extended.

 - It is considerably more expensive to buy your JR Pass in Japan than to purchase it online.